Atlassian Confluence Integration

 Command-Line Interface (CLI)

-The CLI uses kebab-case for commands (e.g., confluence-list-spaces
+The CLI uses kebab-case for commands (e.g., ls-spaces

 ) and options (e.g., --space-key